 The two began dating in 2009 but broke up in 2010 after the woman became pregnant.
 Regardless, the man claimed that the two agreed that they would share custody of their child.
 He claimed that he helped her financially through her pregnancy.
 The baby was born on Dec.
 29, 2010.
 However, on the following day, the woman put the boy up for adoption and did not tell the man until the following week.

-The lawsuit that was filed challenges Utah laws with respect to the rights of unmarried fathers.
+The lawsuit that was filed challenges Utah laws with respect to when a mom puts a son up for adoption and the rights of unmarried fathers.
 Under current Utah laws, a biological father who is not married to the biological mother has a limited opportunity to establish his paternity before an adoption takes place.

 When two unmarried parents decide to have a child together, they can protect their parental rights to custody and visitation through a family law firm.
 Not only does establishing paternity and child support reduce potential struggles between parents should the couple decide to split, but this also allows both parents to ensure that their decisions are right for their child.